danomatika/ofxMidi/README.md

 * navigate the to base folder for the project ie. "midiInputExample"
 * click the "Update" button

-If everything went Ok, you should now be able to open the generated project and build/run the example.
+If everything went ok, you should now be able to open the generated project and build/run the example.

 ### OSX